Salt & Wind Travel

 Once you’re in Madera County, you’re in Yosemite territory, and one of the most popular options for where to stay in Oakhurst.

 As you head up Highway 41 from Fresno to Oakhurst, you’ll see signs for the Madera Wine Trail.
-This is made up of a group of small family-owned wineries throughout the county so definitely explore along the way.
+This is made up of a group of small family-owned wineries throughout the county, so definitely explore along the way.
 Though you may not have heard of wine in Madera, the reality is that over 50% of California’s wine grapes grow in the San Joaquin Valley.

 Sip At Idle Hour Winery

 For wine tasting in Oakhurst proper, head to Idle Hour Winery.
 Located on the North end of town, it’s also home to the Queen’s Inn.
-Winemaker and co-owner Anna Marie Dos Remedios crafts small-lot, single-vineyard wines using native yeasts, so the wines truly have a sense of place.
-Enjoy a glass of Cabernet Franc, Syrah, or Viognier on the winery’s patio, where you can also order brunch or lunch made with local ingredients on most days.
+Winemaker and co-owner Anna Marie Dos Remedios crafts small-lot, single-vineyard wines using native yeasts, allowing the wines to truly reflect their sense of place.

 Idle Hour Winery, 41139 Highway 41, Oakhurst